gypsydave5/gypsydave5.github.io/_drafts/lazy_sunday_js.md

 I hope that makes more sense.

-[`arguments`] is an array-like object (and you can just read about that yourself) which contains, unsurprisingly, all of the arguments passed to the current function you're in.
+[`arguments`] is an array-like object (and you can just read about what exactly that means yourself) which contains, unsurprisingly, all of the arguments passed to the current function you're in.
 In the above example, when `apply(fn, arguments)` is evaluated, its passing the arguments `fn, 4, 5` along to the function `apply()` is being called on.
 Namely, in this case, `bind()`.

 (As a counter example, if `apply()` was replaced by it's close cousin, [`call()`], which takes more traditional looking arguments, it would look like this: